Ultimate Guide Mobile Application Testing Strategy.

 You may have noticed this strategy is being included under business processes rather than QA engineering processes.
 Why?
 Because this phase of the QA process should be owned by designers and product owners with input from QA testers.

 When a design is handed over to developers, small alterations are inadvertently implemented that differ from the original design.
 Maybe a different font size, color, padding, animation etc… is slightly off.
-Although QA testers often catch many of these issues, the resources best suited to catch ALL of them are those who originally created them.
+Usually QA testers often catch many of these issues.
+However, the resources best suited to catch ALL of them are those who originally created them.

 For that reason, all organizations should have clear processes based on the concept of UI testing as a cross-functional activity wherein product owners, user experience architects, designers, and QA testers work in conjunction to make sure everything is done according to the original wires.
 This is an excellent example of where more (resources/alignment) is better than less.